Research on adolescents’ well-being in relation to their smartphone use

 About our team

-We work in the FUTURE project as part of a working group that is researching the behavior of young people on smartphones.
+We work in the FUTURE project as part of a working group researching the behavior of young people on smartphones.
 We aim to develop innovative methods for studying young people's online behavior.
 You can read more about the members of this working group below by clicking on the individual names.

 David is a professor at the Faculty of Social Studies and the Faculty of Informatics of Masaryk University, and he is the leader of the IRTIS research team.
 He has researched children in the context of the opportunities and risks of using the internet for a long time.
 He is the co-author of "Digital Youth: The Role of Media in Development", which has been translated into Chinese and Korean.
 He is the main author of the current report, which maps the use of the internet by children in 19 European countries: EU Kids Online 2020: Survey results from 19 countries.
 If he is not thinking up other research projects, you can find him playing with his young daughter, Rebeka.
 He is passionate about running, cycling, and cross-country skiing.